medic/cht-android/README.md

    #######################################      Secrets!    #######################################
    #                                                                                              #
    # The following environment variables needs to be added to the CI environment                  #
-   # (Github Actions), and to to your local environment if you also want                          #
+   # (Github Actions), and to your local environment if you also want                             #
    # to sign APK or AAB files locally:                                                            #
    #                                                                                              #